geirrastad/NotesToSelf/kinetic_kane_ubuntu_18.04.md

 11) Now it is time to install dependencies.
 Run the following commands:

-   sudo apt install libopencv-core3.2 libvtk6.3-qt libbullet-dev libtf2-bullet-dev python-pil libvtk6-qt-dev
+   sudo apt install libopencv-core3.2 libvtk6.3-qt libbullet-dev libtf2-bullet-dev python-pil libvtk6-qt-dev python-pip

 The environment is now prepared for Kinetic source installation.